RakhithJK/haraka-Haraka-wiki/Outbound-Improvements.md

 Currently on a restart, with cluster enabled, the parent process reads the queue (directory) and sets itself up to send all the mails in the queue.
 We should have the parent process farm out that task to each child in a round-robin fashion.

-NOTE: This is now implemented.
+*NOTE:* This is now implemented.
 When mail is queued it contains the PID in the filename.
 When that PID dies the parent redistributes queued mail with that PID to other children.
 When Haraka starts it scans all the PIDs and distributes mail for each PID to a unique child (using modulus(pid)).

-## Nominate a specific child to handle destination domain traffic

-Using something like node-hash-ring to decide which Haraka child handles outbound traffic for a destination domain would make it easier to limit concurrency and pool connections by domain and would make running a queue for a specific domain easier (this could be done via IPC from the master process.

 ## Rate limits

 Implement outbound rate limiting a-la plugins/rate_limit plugin.

+The idea to implement this is a plugin that hooks `send_email`, `delivered` and `deferred`, along with a redis based counter.
+Simply increment hmail.todo.domain in `send_email` and decrement in the other hooks, and in `send_email` if the limit for a given domain is reached, return `constants.delay`.

 ## Implement connection pooling